For the Wine Connoisseur

 Walk on over to Buddy Boy Winery’s Tasting Room next, just a quarter of a mile away.
 Don’t forget to try a wine slushy along with their uniquely named wines!

-Your next stop is just 3.5 miles away, also located in Orrtanna.
-Adams County Winery.
+Enjoy brunch at one of our amazing restaurants before heading to your first Adams County Pour Tour stop of the day.
+Drive to nearby Orrtanna and visit Adams County Winery.
 Sit outside on their patio and pair your wine with a wood-fired pizza from the Terrace Bistro.
 Many weekends they will have live music, games, food trucks and special events at the winery!

 Before leaving Orrtanna you may want to make a stop at Mister Ed’s Elephant Museum & Candy Emporium.
 This roadside attraction is home to over 10,000 elephants, peanuts and amazing homemade fudge.

 Wake up and stretch your legs with a battlefield hike to get in some history and exercise before beginning another day along the Adams County Pour Tour.

-Just a mile away, you will find Boyer Cellars – the newest addition to Boyer Nurseries & Orchards.
+Start your day with Boyer Cellars – the newest addition to Boyer Nurseries & Orchards.
 Some of the produce used in the wines and ciders at Boyer Cellars are made from apples grown in their orchards.
 This family farm has a fruit market with juicy fresh fruits and vegetables that you must check out before departing.